shanewasley/portfolio-www.shanewasley.me/content/about/about-me.md

 I honed my service design and user research skills when I worked with [Mandel Communications](https://www.mandel.com/), [Be Great LLC](https://begreatllc.com), and [Claude Stein](https://claudestein.com/) to create new offerings in communication and leadership training.

-My most recent work as a designer for [Flipcause](https://www.flipcause.com) has helped me develop my ability to influence an organization’s product vision and direction and mentor junior designers.
+And most recently, my work for [Flipcause](https://www.flipcause.com) rallied all of my previous experience together as I helped influence the product vision and direction and mentored junior designers.
 The opportunity to use my talents to give back to an underserved but vital sector in our society has been gratifying.

+*Visit my [Linkedin](https://www.linkedin.com/in/shanewasley/) profile for more details about my work history.*

 ## When I'm not designing